PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Introduction

+Post-training quantization (PTQ) offers a practical pathway for compressing pretrained LLMs without retraining, with recent advancements like GPTQ~\citep{frantar-gptq}, AWQ~\citep{jlin2024AWQ}, and many exquisite PTQ methods ~\citep{shao2023omniquant,ashkboos2024quarot,xiao2023smoothquant,tseng2024qtip} achieving effective 4-bit quantization with near full-precision accuracy; Near-2bit PTQ methods~\citep{aqlm,huang2024slim,lieq,quip1,chee2023quip,zhao2025ptq1.61} concentrated on solving the outlier challenge by using pre-processing or high-precision protection methods before PTQ to smooth outliers and extra fine-tuning strategies to help refine the performance of the quantized model.

+However, 2-4 bit operations still rely on costly multiply-accumulate (MAC) operations on existing hardware.
+Binary (1-bit) and ternary (1.58-bit) PTQ can effectively reduce algebraic multiplication to addition to save the inference consumption, but push PTQ to extreme bit-widths coexist with challenges and opportunities. \textit{\textbf{Two main Challenges}}: Binary PTQ that achieves 1-bit quantization through unstructured weight categorization, but sacrifices representational capacity~\citep{huang2024billm,li2025arbllm,shang2023pbllm,zhao2025ptq1.61}; Quantization-aware training (QAT) with extremely low-bit widths, which requires costly retraining, e.g., BitNet~\citep{BitNet,ma2024bitnet1.58} for pretraining binary/ternary models.\textit{ \textbf{Opportunities for Ternary}}: Ternary operations further enhance the logic selection capabilities compared to binary operations.
+Moreover, from the hardware perspective, ternary PTQ is not merely quantization but a step towards transforming LLM from an \textit{arithmetic-bound} to a \textit{logic-bound} operation.
+This represents a qualitative leap for future neuromorphic computing or edge AI.
+Structured ternary PTQ, offering higher expressivity than binary while avoiding QAT's pretraining overhead and extra fine-tuning, remains underexplored (if not unexplored).

-We introduce PTQTP (\textbf{P}ost-\textbf{T}raining \textbf{Q}uantization to \textbf{T}rit-\textbf{P}lanes), a novel structured PTQ method that bridges binary efficiency and ternary expressiveness.
-PTQTP decomposes the full-precision weight matrices into trit-planes (\(\{-1, 0, 1\}\)) with scaling coefficients.
-By combining the computational efficiency of binary quantization with the expressiveness of ternary representations, PTQTP offers a practical and uniform solution for deploying powerful LLMs on resource-constrained platforms.
-Our contributions are as follows:
+We introduce PTQTP (\textbf{P}ost-\textbf{T}raining \textbf{Q}uantization to \textbf{T}rit-\textbf{P}lanes), a novel structured PTQ method that bridges the gap between binary efficiency and ternary expressiveness while avoiding costly training overhead and time-consumed fine-tuning step.
+Unlike binary quantization, which \textit{forces weights to $\pm 1$, introducing significant quantization noise that disrupts precise logic flows}, causing sophisticated reasoning (such as mathematics) to collapse.
+PTQTP leverages a magnitude-topology decoupling strategy, it decomposes full-precision weights into a linear superposition of dual ternary trit-planes $\{-1, 0, 1\}$ modulated by a column of row-wise scalars.
+This essentially performs a constructive interference: the ``0'' state allows the model to selectively silence noise features.
+Furthermore, by converting heavy multiplications into lightweight ternary additions, PTQTP offers a practical, uniform, and mathematically robust solution for the deployment of powerful LLMs, opening new frontiers for efficient inference in real-world applications.

-\begin{itemize} \item To our knowledge, PTQTP is the first 1.58-bit PTQ framework, addressing a critical gap in the literature.
-It decomposes weight matrices into trit-planes \(\{-1, 0, 1\}\) without retraining or fine-tuning, enabling hardware-efficient, multiplication-free operations while more effectively capturing weight distributions than binary PTQ.
+1. PTQTP captures both the principal skeleton and the residual details of the weight distribution using a collaborative dual trit-planes structure, producing an expressive space that is more flexible and contains richer sparsity than current 1-3 bit methods.
+Our work demonstrates that structured ternary quantization strikes a sweet spot between computational simplicity and representational power, as shown in Fig.\ref{fig0}.